-- Cash deposit at Post Offices. thinkmoney doesn’t have any physical branches, but you can pay in cash or cheques at any Post Office.
+- Cash deposits at Post Offices. thinkmoney doesn’t have any physical branches, but you can pay in cash or cheques at any Post Office branch.

 - A fixed £10 monthly fee.
-This is expensive compared to competitors, but thinkmoney don’t apply any hidden fees for bounced or declined direct debits, bank transfers and ATM withdrawals.
+This is expensive compared to competitors, but thinkmoney don’t apply any hidden fees for UK bank transfers, direct debit payments, card spending or ATM withdrawals.

-- A 2% fee on foreign currency transactions.
+- A 2% fee on foreign currency transactions and foreign ATM withdrawals.

 Unlike most traditional banks, it doesn’t charge a fee if a payment is refused due to lack of funds.

 However, it is registered with the FCA (Financial Conduct Authority) and fully authorised to deal in electronic money.
-It keeps your money in a segregated account that can’t be touched even if the company were to go bust.
+As an electronic money institution, thinkmoney must keep its customers’ money in a segregated account at a licensed UK bank.
+Those customer funds can’t be touched even if the company were to go bust.

 Pros and cons of thinkmoney